ozanMSFT/pytorch-wiki/Bot-commands.md

 ```
 usage: @pytorchbot rebase [-s | -b BRANCH]

 Rebase a PR.
-Rebasing defaults to the default branch of pytorch (master).
+Rebasing defaults to the stable viable/strict branch of pytorch.
 You, along with any member of the pytorch organization, can rebase your PR.

 optional arguments:
-  -s, --stable          Rebase to viable/strict
+  -s, --stable          [DEPRECATED] Rebase onto viable/strict
   -b BRANCH, --branch BRANCH
                         Branch you would like to rebase to
 ```